 Blockchain, the underlying technology that cryptocurrencies are built on, is recognised as having a plethora of use cases, from automotive manufacturing to supply chain, luxury goods to gaming and beyond.
 This is in part because, across all industries, it excels at aligning incentives to clear and measurable goals.

-The traditional financial markets have long been modelled on extraction of value and exploitation of people – empowerment for the few whilst relying on the labour of many.
+The traditional financial markets have long been modelled on the extraction of value and exploitation of people – empowerment for the few whilst relying on the labour of many.
 Resources and wealth are funnelled towards a tiny number of places and individuals.

 This system was shaped by free market forces without sustainability in mind, and many issues the world faces now are consequences of this unbalanced, self-perpetuating paradigm.
-While cryptocurrency gives the underlying capacity to restructure this system and rebalance wealth distribution more fairly, it still has its own drawbacks when it comes to certain issues.
+While cryptocurrency gives the underlying capacity to restructure this system and rebalance wealth distribution more fairly, it still has its drawbacks when it comes to certain issues.

 For example, Bitcoin operates using a Proof-of-Work mechanism to gain consensus across its network and make transactions.
 This requires participants to ‘mine’ (generating Bitcoin rewards for themselves), solving ever-increasingly difficult cryptographic puzzles.
 The amount of energy required for this is massive – the total annual estimated consumption for Bitcoin production is higher than that of the entire country of Argentina.